-The deferred amount is the balance of these remeasurements on December 31, 2012 and their change due to the adoption of the IAS 19 revisions that is not the result of a reclassification from retained earnings.
-It will be amortized on a straight-line basis over the transition period.
-This period begins on the effective date of the accounting standard and must be completed by the earliest quarter-end occurring on or after December 31, 2014.
-If an insurer elects a transition period, it will be irrevocable and be reflected via adjustments to accumulated defined benefit pension plan remeasurements included in OCI reported in the available capital calculation.
+The deferred amount in the other capital items of Tier 2 is the sum of a) and b) above.
+It is amortized on a straight-line basis over the transition period.
+This period begins on January 1, 2013 for item a) and on the effective date of the revision to IAS 19 standard for item b).
+It must be completed by the earliest quarter-end occurring on or after December 31, 2014.
+If an insurer elects the transition period, it will be irrevocable and is reflected via adjustments to the other capital items of Tier 2.

-2. Investments in non-qualifying subsidiaries, dissimilar regulated financial subsidiaries, associates and non-qualifying joint ventures
+2. Investments in non-qualifying subsidiaries, dissimilar regulated financial subsidiaries, associates and non-qualifying joint ventures the deduction described in section 2.5.1 under the January 1, 2013 version of the guideline;